mozilla/webxr-api/WebXR API.md

 *XRSession*: a script context's interface to rendering onto a single layer and requesting changes to the current Reality

-*XRLayer*: Each XRSession and Reality has an XRLayer which exposes the particular context (e.g. a WebGL context) for rendering.
+*XRLayer*: Each XRSession and Reality has an XRLayer that exposes the particular context (e.g. a WebGL context) for rendering.

-*XRPresentationFrame*: Information needed to render a single graphics frame into a layer, including pose information, as well as sensor data like cloud points or anchor positions.
+*XRPresentationFrame*: Information needed to render a single graphics frame into a layer, including pose information, as well as sensor data like point clouds and anchors.

 The typical application will request an XRSession from an XRDisplay, request a change to the Reality if necessary, then repeatedly request a XRPresentationFrame with which to render into the XRSession's single XRLayer.